Home SEO Tools FAQs Guest post Contact Donate

 Well that's about to change, with Google font API.
 What fonts your readers have or do not have in their computers no longer matters.
 The API uses fonts that are hosted by Google.
 This paragraph shows what it can do.
 Just so you know, I use a font called Reenie Beanie.

-Applying Google’s web font is easy: just add a special stylesheet link in your blog template HTML, then use the font in a CSS style.
+Applying Google’s web font is easy: just add a special stylesheet link in your blog template HTML, then apply the font in a CSS stylesheet.

 Here’s how you can apply the fonts to your blog: